miriamgreis/API-Tools-Playground/README.md

 This repository can be used to try out some tools for OpenAPI.
 Right now it contains examples for mocking, validation, formatting and contract testing.
 We use all tools via `npx`, so you only need `npm` to run the examples.
-As sample API, we use the Swagger Petstore API.
+As sample API, we use the bump.sh Train Travel API.

 Just copy the commands to your terminal in the root folder of the repository and get started.